What is whistleblowing?

 What happens if I lose my job for whistleblowing?

 If you are an employee and covered by the whistleblowing protections, you can make a claim for unfair dismissal.
-You don't need one year's service in order to do this, as whistleblowing dismissal claims are automatically unfair.
+You don't need a minimum service length in order to do this, as whistleblowing dismissal claims are automatically unfair.